The New Waterloo Project

 Waterloo is a community of 68,406 located along the banks of the Cedar River.
 The former “Factory City of Iowa” built its economy on several large industrial operations, most of them farming-related, and access to an expansive railroad network.
 Employers such as John Deere and Rath Packing Company provided thousands of stable, well-paying jobs to the region for much of the twentieth century.
 Businesses across the country sold high-quality products made in Waterloo including tractors, metal tool boxes, canned meats, etc. The city’s fortunes abruptly changed in the 1980s as a deep agricultural recession dramatically shook the community that overly-depended on a narrow economic foundation for much of its existence.
 Numerous abandoned properties, some with perceived contamination, scattered the downtown and adjoining areas.
 Conflicting land uses, poor physical structure conditions, and environmental uncertainties dissuaded property owners from reinvesting.

 City officials soon recognized the dire need for a plan to revive the area.
-The process began with the creation of the “Waterloo Millennium Plan” in 1999 that set forth the goals, actions and specific implementers required to make the community’s vision a reality.
+The process began with the creation of the “Waterloo Millennium Plan” that set forth the goals, actions and specific implementers required to make the community’s vision a reality.
 The Cedar Valley Riverfront Renaissance project in 2002 furthered the community involvement by establishing several entertainment venues to enhance the quality of life for by focusing on the Cedar River.
 The City has since demonstrated a unique ability to address multiple issues such as eradicating blight and mitigating environmental issues through the use of EPA Brownfield grants.
 Waterloo has transitioned numerous brownfields properties into re-use success stories.
 In fact, the City has leveraged over $70 million for a variety of projects since 2000.
 This helped Waterloo enter into the “New Economy” by diversifying local industries and proactively seeking cutting-edge agricultural business models.

 What is the Brownfields Program?